zkFold/zkfold-cardano/e2e-test/asterizm/Asterizm.md

 ### client token mint

 Command used by the client to receive an incoming omni-chain token transfer.
-It mints the regular incoming client proof token and the empty-name omni-chain tokens in the same transaction.
+It mints the unified client proof token with an incoming redeemer and the empty-name omni-chain tokens in the same transaction.

 ```shell
 cabal run zkfold-cli:asterizm -- client token mint --help